-In August and September 2022, the Company issued 11,494,256 equity units (including 666,667 equity units issued to an officer of the Company to settle CAD\$0.2 million of promissory notes) at CAD\$0.24 per unit pursuant to a private placement for gross proceeds of \$2.1 million (CAD\$2.8 million).
+In August and September 2022, the Company issued 11,494,256 equity units (including 666,667 equity units issued to the Company's former Chief Scientific Officer to settle CAD\$0.2 million of promissory notes) at CAD\$0.24 per unit pursuant to a private placement for gross proceeds of \$2.1 million (CAD\$2.8 million).
 Each equity unit consisted of one common share and one common share purchase warrant.
 Each warrant is exercisable at a price of CAD\$0.30 per underlying common share for a period of five years from the closing of the private placement.